Ceelog/phpdoc-en/src/language/namespaces/faq.md

 ?>
 ```

-### Import names cannot conflict with classes defined in the same file.
+### Import names must not conflict with classes defined in the same file.

 The following script combinations are legal: